NMAtapoor/Imbalanced-Data-Pipeline/README.md

         Task 3.1.1: Define imbalance rates - 5%, 10%, 15%, … up to 100%.
         Task 3.1.2: Apply oversampling or undersampling methods to achieve target ratios.
         Task 3.1.3: Validate the class distribution in each generated dataset.
+        Task 3.1.4: Save each dataset version into CSV file for downstream tasks.
+        <span style="color:red; font-weight:bold">EPIC 3 STORY 3.2 TASKS</span>
+        Task 3.2.1: Define the column name and appropriate value Task 3.2.2: Add the column to each of the dataset version Task 3.2.3: Check each dataset version for new added column Task 3.2.4: Merge the datasets
+        Task 3.2.5: Cross check for correctness of merging process

+        <span style="color:red; font-weight:bold">EPIC 4 STORY 4.1 TASKS</span>
+        Task 4.1.1: Design the database schema or table structure to store the merges dataset.
+        Task 4.1.2: Establish connection to the database - e.g., PostgreSQL.
+        Task 4.1.3: Write the merged into the database table.
+        Task 4.1.4: Verify data insertion was successful into the table.
+        Task 4.1.5: Ensure datasets are easily accessible for querying the merged data.
 ```